Feature Map Transform Coding for Energy-Efficient CNN Inference: Abstract

 \section{Abstract}

 Convolutional neural networks (CNNs) achieve state-of-the-art accuracy in a variety of tasks in computer vision and beyond.
-One of the major obstacles hindering the ubiquitous use of CNNs for inference on low-power edge devices is their relatively high computational complexity and memory bandwidth requirements.
+One of the major obstacles hindering the ubiquitous use of CNNs for inference on low-power edge devices is their high computational complexity and memory bandwidth requirements.
 The latter often dominates the energy footprint on modern hardware.
 In this paper, we introduce a lossy transform coding approach, inspired by image and video compression, designed to reduce the memory bandwidth due to the storage of intermediate activation calculation results.
-Our method exploits the high correlations between feature maps and adjacent pixels and allows to halve the data transfer volumes to the main memory without re-training.
-We analyze the performance of our approach on a variety of CNN architectures and demonstrated FPGA implementation of ResNet18 with our approach results in reduction of around 40\% in the memory energy footprint compared to quantized network with negligible impact on accuracy.
+Our method does not require fine-tuning the network weights and halves the data transfer volumes to the main memory by compressing feature maps, which are highly correlated, with variable length coding.
+Our method outperform previous approach in term of the number of bits per value with minor accuracy degradation on ResNet-34 and MobileNetV2.
+We analyze the performance of our approach on a variety of CNN architectures and demonstrate that FPGA implementation of ResNet-18 with our approach results in a reduction of around 40\% in the memory energy footprint, compared to quantized network, with negligible impact on accuracy.
+When allowing accuracy degradation of up to 2\%, the reduction of 60\% is achieved.
 A \href{https://github.com/CompressTeam/TransformCodingInference}{reference implementation} accompanies the paper.